 Did the fact that you knew what you were doing help you prepare for the emotions?

-Placement was emotional in different ways that time.
-I didn’t feel dread when the family walked in the room.
+The placement was emotional in different ways at that time.
+I didn’t feel dread when the family walked into the room.
 I got to see my first baby!
 And I got to introduce him to his new sister!
 We all sat around the hospital room for a long time, chatting, taking pictures.
 My siblings played with the oldest daughter of the family.
 I have a picture of them playing with the controls of my hospital bed.
 It was just like a family reunion.
 I knew when I left them and they said “see you later,” they meant it.
-I was able to walk myself out of the hospital instead of being a horrible depressed lump in a wheelchair.
+I was able to walk myself out of the hospital instead of being a horribly depressed lump in a wheelchair.

 How hard was it to contact your couple to ask them to parent again?

 Pregnant and have questions?
 We can help answer your questions by telling us what works best for you.